mchajdecki/Microsoft-Azure/README.md

 </p>
 <p>
   <ul>
-    <li>1️⃣ Search on google or navigate in a browser to <a href="https://azure.microsoft.com/en-us">Azure Website</a> and click Get Started With Azure located in a blue box</li>
+    <li>1️⃣ Search on google or navigate in a browser to the <a href="https://azure.microsoft.com/en-us">Azure Website</a> and click Get Started With Azure located in a blue box</li>
     <li>2️⃣ Once you click Get Started With Azure you will be prompted to select either (Try Azure For Free) or (Pay As You Go Option). </li>
     <li>3️⃣ Read over the account that's right for you and select it to continue. </li>
   </ul>